By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 represents a data point.
 Discard records that cannot be paired.
 Once the pairing process finishes,

-display the points in JavaFX ScatterChart
+display the points in JavaFX ScatterChart.

 [Proposed] Exports summary of all medical records into pdf [coming in v2.0]